-Asia’s top-ranked one-lapper looks intent on bettering her silver from London 2017 if she can manage to hold off the speedy and hungry Aminatou Seyni of Niger.
+Asia’s top-ranked one-lapper looks intent on bettering her silver from London 2017.

 At 17, she was the youngest American to make the Olympics team in four decades at Rio 2016.

-A year after Rio, she signed a pro contract.
+A year after Rio, she signed a professional contract.

 And at her debut Diamond League last June in Oslo, Sydney beat Olympic, World and American champions.